newrelic/newrelic-integration-e2e-action/README.md

 - `license_key` required by the agent.

 Optional parameters:
-- `agent_dir` path for a custom agent_dir for the specific e2e with a docker-compose and Dockerfile in it.
-By default, the one in this action will be used.
+- `agent_dir` path to a custom agent_dir in a specific e2e with a docker-compose and Dockerfile in it.
+If not set the one from the action will be used.
 - `retry_seconds` it's the number of seconds to wait after retrying a test. default: 30.
 - `retry_attempts` it's the number of attempts a failed test can be retried. default: 10.
 - `verbose` if set to to true the agent logs and other useful debug logs will be printed. default: false.